 دَرْ اِينْ فَانِى بَقَا خَازِى بَقَا خِيزَدْ فَنَادَنْ

-If you want permanence in this transitory world, permanence comes from transitoriness.
-Find transience with regard to your nafs al-ammarah so that you may be enduring.
+If you want eternity in this transitory world, eternity emanates from transitoriness.
+Die with regard to your nafs al-ammarah so that you may be eternal.

 فَنَا شُدْ هَمْ فَدَا كُنْ هَمْ عَدَمْ بِينْ كِه اَزْ دُنْيَا بَقَايَه رَاهْ فَنَادَنْ

-Divest yourself of bad morals, the basis of the ‘ibâdah of this world.
+Divest yourself of bad morals, which are the basis of the ‘ibâdah of the world.
 Be transitory!
-Sacrifice your goods and property in the way of the True Beloved.
-See the ends of beings, which point to non-existence, for the way leading to permanence in this world starts from transitoriness.
+Sacrifice things in the sphere of your possession and property on the way of the True Mahbûb.
+See the ends of beings which appear like non-existence.
+For the way which goes to eternity from this world passes from annihilation.

 بِدَانْ اَىْ نَفْسِ نَادَانَمْ كِه دَرْ هَرْ فَرْدْ اَزْ فَانِى دُو رَاهْ هَسْتْ